Churches offering streaming services

 First Baptist Church Athens will be streaming services at 8:30 a.m.
 9:30 a.m. and 10:45 a.m. - The Bilingual service will be live on its Facebook page at 11 a.m.

-Living for the Brand Cowboy Church is offering online streaming at 9 a.m. on Sundays. https://vimeo.com/lftb
+Living for the Brand Cowboy Church is offering online streaming at 9 a.m. on Sundays at vimeo.com/lftb

 Athens United Pentecostal Church will host services online at 11 a.m.
 Sunday and 7 p.m.
-Wednesday at https://www.facebook.com/athensupc.
+Wednesday at facebook.com/athensupc.

 First Christian Church of Athens plans to broadcast services at 10:45 a.m.
-Sundays at https://www.facebook.com/fccathenstx/
+Sundays at facebook.com/fccathenstx/

 Commented